 But it doesn’t necessarily increase our happiness in the ways you might expect it to.
 More money isn’t going to improve your mindset, and buying more stuff won’t really bring you more joy.

 But money can also buy things like time and experiences which no doubt bring us happiness.
-It’s also a leading cause of stress — stress that can be alleviated when we make enough to live comfortably.
+It’s also a leading cause of stress (including debt stress) — stress that can be alleviated when we make enough to live comfortably.

 Ways in which money can’t buy happiness